Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3250 Gold
 - Shortbow

-**Wind Up**: Whenever you hit an attack with recurve bow, you gain a charge.
+**Wind Up**: Whenever you hit an attack with recurve bow, you gain a charge of _Swift String, up to a maximum of 6 stacks.

-**Swift String**: Whenever you take the attack action using _Recurve Bow_ you can spend three chrages to make an extra attack as a part of that action.
+**Swift String**: Whenever you take the attack action using _Recurve Bow_ you can spend three charges of _Swift String_ to make an extra attack as a part of that action.

 _You gain +2 to initiative checks_